gospel-desk/www.logstown.com/the-twelve-believers/st-veronica/index.md

 ---
 heading: St. Veronica
-subheading: the woman with a flow of blood
+subheading: The Woman with a Flow of Blood
 html_title_sep: ","
 ---